Sarmentor/CAOS-EXPERIMENTS/README.md

 ## Usage

 Please refer to the individual subdirectories within this repository for specific usage instructions and examples.
-Each subdirectory contains its own README file with detailed information on how to run the code, reproduce the simulations, or explore the data.
+Each subdirectory should contain its own "README" file with detailed information on how to run the code, reproduce the simulations, or explore the data.

 ## Contributing